 As mentioned earlier, a password is one of many factors that a person can authenticate with.
 This method while being least secure (and easiest to compromise) is at the same time the most commonly used.
 There are various ways in which passwords can get compromised.
 From simply sharing the password in emails or sticky notes, to passwords being stolen from unprotected databases.

 Cybercriminals will usually send an email with links to malicious websites that either infects a person’s computer or convince that person to share his or her passwords.
-Once the password is obtained it can be used by a criminal to steal data and compromise the entire organization.
-Two-factor Authentication fights phishing by adding a second layer of authentication that is triggered after typing the password.
+Once the password is obtained it can be used by a criminal to steal data and compromise the entire organization. two way authentication fights phishing by adding a second layer of authentication that is triggered after typing the password.

-Two-factor authentication is a good way to protect a person and an organization against this type of malicious manipulation because even if the password will get compromised there’s still a second factor that verifies if the person that tries to connect is the one that is entitled to do it in the first place.
+Modern two-factor authentication (the one that uses FIDO as one of the factors) is a good way to protect a person and an organization against this type of malicious manipulation because even if the password gets compromised, there’s still a second factor that doesn’t rely on a shared secret and that verifies if the person that tries to connect is the one that is entitled to do it in the first place.

 User Access Security Broker from Secfense makes it possible to deploy and scale all types of 2FA that are available on the market.
 One of the core fundamentals of a user access broker is the complete flexibility of choice.
 So the security administrator within the company can decide which method is the preferred one and on which user group should it be used.